sharmistha-mandal/react-scss-portfolio/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-## Learn More

-You can learn more about this Portfolio React Website [React Portfolio Website Tutorial | Responsive React Project Full Course for Beginners](https://www.youtube.com/watch?v=7WwtzsSHdpI).

 ## Advanced Configuration

 ### `npm install node-sass`